nuls-io/devsite/docs/Docs/d_transaction.md

 Only the consensus node will have the process of packaging the new zone fast transaction.
 The order of the transaction module to start packaging the new block transaction is issued by the consensus module.
 The consensus provides the execution deadline of the assembly transaction, and the total capacity of the current block can be packaged.
 It is packaged by the trading module.

-When the trading module packs the block transaction, the transaction is first taken out from the PackablePool to be packaged queue (first in, first out), and then the book is verified by the book module for the transaction, and the book is verified in batches, in order to reduce the inter-module in the bulk transaction.
+When the trading module packs the block transaction, the transaction is first taken out from the PackablePool to be packaged queue (first in, first out), and then the block is verified by the block module for the transaction, and the block is verified in batches, in order to reduce the inter-module in the bulk transaction.
 RPC call.
 For the stability of the network, the number of transactions in a block is limited.
 In the case of not including system transactions, the default is one block with a maximum of 10,000 transactions.

-Transactions that fail to pass the book verification and confirmed transactions will not be placed in the packageable transaction set (if it is an orphan transaction, it will be re-inserted into the queue to be packaged, in order to prevent the occurrence of permanent orphan transactions, duplicates are taken out and Putting it back into the system, the number of times it will be replaced will be limited)
+Transactions that fail to pass the block verification and confirmed transactions will not be placed in the packageable transaction set (if it is an orphan transaction, it will be re-inserted into the queue to be packaged, in order to prevent the occurrence of permanent orphan transactions, duplicates are taken out and Putting it back into the system, the number of times it will be replaced will be limited)

-After the book verification, if it is a smart contract transaction, you need to execute the smart contract, and then group the transaction according to the module registered by the transaction.
+After the block verification, if it is a smart contract transaction, you need to execute the smart contract, and then group the transaction according to the module registered by the transaction.
 After the reserved unified verification time threshold is reached, stop the transaction from the queue and stop the transaction.
 The group, respectively, calls the unified verifier of each module to verify and detect the transaction.

 If there is a transaction that fails verification in the unified verification phase of the module, the transaction will be removed from the set of packaged transactions that are taken out.
 If it is an orphan transaction, it will still be re-entered into the queue to be packaged, and all the packaged transactions can be packaged.
-The packaged full validation logic will be re-executed until all transactions have been uniformly verified by each module.If you have executed a smart contract transaction, you will go to the smart contract module to get the smart contract result, and add the newly generated transaction to the packageable transaction combined with the end of the team, and then return all the transactions to the consensus module for packaging.
+The packaged full validation logic will be re-executed until all transactions have been uniformly verified by each module.
+If you have executed a smart contract transaction, you will go to the smart contract module to get the smart contract result, and add the newly generated transaction to the packageable transaction combined with the end of the team, and then return all the transactions to the consensus module for packaging.

-> - In the process of packaging new block transactions, if the latest local height changes, that is, the new block is received and saved successfully, then the package is abandoned, all the retrieved transactions are put back into the package to be packaged, and then the new zone is restarted.
+> In the process of packaging new block transactions, if the latest local height changes, that is, the new block is received and saved successfully, then the package is abandoned, all the retrieved transactions are put back into the package to be packaged, and then the new zone is restarted.

 Block trading package
-> - When packaging a new block transaction, if the execution time exceeds the deadline, the consensus will assemble a new block with no transactions.
+> When packaging a new block transaction, if the execution time exceeds the deadline, the consensus will assemble a new block with no transactions.

 #### Verifying transactions in blocks

 The verification block transaction is one of the processes of the block module processing the new block.
-The transaction module obtains all the transactions in a complete block, firstly takes out the transaction in turn, and performs basic verification on the transaction, and then calls the book to verify; if not The cross-chain transaction generated by the chain also checks the cross-chain verification result of the cross-chain transaction; if it is a smart contract transaction, it needs to execute a smart contract, and then compare the existing result with the newly generated result, and finally group, The module unified verifier is called for verification; if one of the verifications fails, the entire block transaction fails to be verified, and the direct return fails.
+The transaction module obtains all the transactions in a complete block, firstly takes out the transaction in turn, and performs basic verification on the transaction, and then calls the block to verify; if not The cross-chain transaction generated by the chain also checks the cross-chain verification result of the cross-chain transaction; if it is a smart contract transaction, it needs to execute a smart contract, and then compare the existing result with the newly generated result, and finally group, The module unified verifier is called for verification; if one of the verifications fails, the entire block transaction fails to be verified, and the direct return fails.

 If the received block contains cross-chain transactions, the results of the cross-chain verification need to be verified during verification.